callruby/ruby-apps-workflows/README.md

 Some of Dockerfile needs secrets or certificates in order to be used

 These Dockerfiles uses Sonarqube , that require some network connectivity ( For ex.
 The vpn has to be always on )

+Usually you have a Dockerfile for the CI/CD and other named for example Dockerfile.dev for the local development.
 ```

 #### Dockerfile Sonarqube Url change